 It’s illegal to charge a percentage fee for divorce and paternity cases.
 So, your initial consultation at Bays Family Law is not just a screening tool for us.
 It gives you an opportunity to get answers to your specific legal questions.
 We review your facts.
 We explain the law and how it applies to you.
 Then, we give concrete legal advice that you can use to get a better outcome.

-Our attorneys are professionals.
+Bays Family Law is a professional office.
 You would not expect to get a free consultation from a doctor who is going to provide a surgery or procedure.
 Why?
 Because the doctor performs a service in that first consultation, reviewing information about your condition, examining you, and discussing treatment options with you.
-Our attorneys provide a similar service at all of our initial consultations.
-They review information and documents.
-They explain the law and how it applies to your particular circumstances.
-They give legal advice to help you position yourself for a better outcome.
+Donna J. Bays provides a similar service at all of our initial consultations.
+She reviews information and documents.
+She explains the law and how it applies to your particular circumstances.
+She gives legal advice to help you position yourself for a better outcome.